 The actual portfolio composition at any one time will reflect the opportunities available to the Portfolio Manager, the performance of the underlying investee companies and the maturity of the portfolio.

-The Company’s portfolio will typically consist of 40-80 holdings.
-The Company may become a significant shareholder in any of the underlying portfolio companies.
+The Company’s portfolio will typically consist of 30-80 holdings predominantly in UK companies.
+The Company maybecome a significant shareholder in any of the underlying portfolio companies.

 The Company is subject to the following investment restrictions: